Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 I AM REMOVING SWD IT IS VERY VERY ANNOYING AND IS INTERFERING IN LAYOUT

 ### Time Spent Today: 1 hour 30 mins

+# August 1 2025
+It is aug 1 for me, the time is 04:07 AM, my RF board is finally complete, now i just have to make BOM, take some images, write README and submit
+### Time Spent today: 4 hours